Donte Ingram: Professional career

 Ingram worked out with several teams in preparation for the NBA draft and was praised for his size, versatility, shooting and defense.
 Despite going undrafted, he was signed by the Chicago Bulls to an NBA Summer League roster.
 In five games in the Las Vegas Summer League, Ingram averaged 6.0 points, 4.8 rebounds, and 1.4 assists per game, shooting .312 from the field.
 His best game came in the fourth game against the Dallas Mavericks where he finished with 13 points, four assists and two rebounds.
 He signed with the Mavericks on October 8, 2018.
 He was waived three days later.
 He was then added to the roster of the Texas Legends, the Mavericks’ NBA G League affiliate.
 On the season, Ingram appeared in 43 games for the Legends, averaging 3.7 points and 2.2 rebounds per game.

 For the 2019–20 season, Ingram was acquired by the Hornets' NBA G League affiliate, the Greensboro Swarm.
 On February 26, 2020, Ingram scored 17 points in a 129–115 loss to the Westchester Knicks.
 He averaged 4.8 points and 2.4 rebounds in 16.6 minutes per game.

 On February 11, 2021, Ingram signed with the Nelson Giants for the 2021 New Zealand NBL season.
 He averaged 18.3 points, 6.5 rebounds, 2.4 assists, and 1.7 steals per game.

 Ingram signed with Dutch club Donar of the BNXT League on June 12.
+For the 2022–23 season, he played in Romania with Dinamo Bucharest.
+In the 2023–24 season, Ingram played for Al Bataeh Club of the UAE National Basketball League.

+Iowa Wolves (2025–present)

+On November 6, 2025, Ingram was named to the Iowa Wolves opening night roster.